Alice Maher: Career

 Maher works in a range of media, often from outside the tradition of fine art and more from the natural and domestic world, such as hair, nettles, bees and thorns.
 She has explored the themes of childhood and death, such as Mnemosyne, 2003, wherein she creates a bedlike structure constructed from refrigerator coils; when the coils become frosty they gleam a luminous white sheen.
 She is interested in how identities, particularly gendered identities, are constructed by history and culture.

+In 2026, Maher was selected to participate in the main international exhibition of the 61st Venice Biennale, titled In Minor Keys and curated by Koyo Kouoh.
+Held in the Arsenale di Venezia, her presentation included a reconstruction of her 1996 outdoor installation Les Filles d'Ouranos alongside new drawing and sculptural works titled The Sibyls (2025).
+Her contribution also featured The Map (2021), a monumental collaborative textile work created alongside artist Rachel Fallon.

 Exhibitions

 Maher's work was the subject of a survey show at the Irish Museum of Modern Art, IMMA, in 2012 titled Becoming.
 The exhibition took place in the IMMA's temporary location at Earlsfort Terrace as the museum was undergoing renovations at the time.
 Maher represented Ireland at the São Paulo Art Biennial in 1994.

 Collaborations

 Maher has collaborated with artists from a range of disciplines.
 She collaborated with the composer Trevor Knight since 1999.
 Knight has produced soundtracks for her animated videos.
 Visitant, a live show combining dance, music and visual art, was a collaboration between Maher, Knight, the Butoh dancer Gyohei Zaitsu and musician Áine O'Dwyer.
 Visitant was performed at the Project Arts Centre in 2014.

 Maher's film Cassandra's Necklace, produced for her retrospective exhibition at IMMA in 2015, was based on an unpublished script by Irish writer Anne Enright and features the actress Charlie Murphy.

 In 2018, Maher collaborated with the poet Doireann Ní Ghríofa on the book Nine Silences published by Salvage Press.